maxBenelli/local-contributions/PSB.md

 * Add avatar upload component for the application form
 * Add multiple upload component for the application form
 * Update some scss
+* Add avatar upload to SidePanel, get percent by props